Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Discussion of larger system sizes

 where $\Delta s = s_i - s^\prime$ is the change in excitation number of the system.
 Note that $\Delta s$ is always positive when $|k_0\rangle_B$ is initialized with zero excitations, or if the $s_i = \max s$.
 We then have the correction term as equal to

-For high ${\cal N}_S$, then, this term can dominate the off-diagonal contribution, and lead to a diminishing contribution of the non-ergodic term.
+For high ${\cal N}_S$, then, this term can dominate the off-diagonal contribution.
 We note, however, that for transnationally invariant eigenstates, as expected for a many-body quantum system away from the edges (which we note the total system + bath state fulfils, given that the initial system energy is large enough), we can write $c_\mu(s, k) \approx c_\mu(s + k)$, and thus the correction term becomes,

 where we have once again used that $O$ may be taken as traceless.
 We then have,

 which is of the form of Eq. \eqref{eq:GSQ_ansatz}.